webdiscus/pug-plugin/README.md

 [![node](https://img.shields.io/npm/dm/pug-plugin)](https://www.npmjs.com/package/pug-plugin)

-Pug Plugin enable to use Pug files in webpack entry and generates HTML files that contain the hashed output JS and CSS filenames whose source files are specified in the Pug template.
+Pug Plugin enable to use Pug files in Webpack entry and generates HTML files that contain the hashed output JS and CSS filenames whose source files are specified in the Pug template.

 💡 **Highlights**: